xing/scratcher/README.md

 =========

 Why Scratcher?

   Scratcher attempts to address a couple patterns that arise when building Backbone apps.

 =========

 1. "populated"

-  Models/Collections can benefit with a attribute that tells you if fetch has been called and returned already.
+  Models/Collections can benefit with an attribute that tells you if fetch has been called and returned already.
   Many more complex apps would replace this with some sort of stale concept.
-But, for most cases this should be enough.
+But, for most cases populated should be enough.

 2. View

   This is the major addition.
 First off it attempts to give options, that for many simple cases would allow a view to be only a few lines of code.
   Options:
     templateName: the location and name of the template,